IsaiahDicristoforo/Top-Ten/README.md

 **IListItemDAO:** Interface for Retrofit to find and parse List Item JSON.

+**PreviousTopRated:** Noun class that represents a previously top rated item.

+**IPreviousTopRated:** Interface for Retrofit to find and parse Previously Top Rated List Item JSON.

 ## Product Backlog
 *Located under this repository's GitHub Projects tab*